Diesel Engine No.5 'Helen'

 The chain drive from the drive motor to the large sprocket on the layshaft gives a low top speed, making this locomotive suitable for our short circuit and use by young drivers.

 The motors (model MY1020) that we used had non-circular shafts, so we could not use standard pulleys or sprockets.
 These are the same motors as used in the Scamp design.
 Colin Edmondson was willing to sell us the parts we needed, including a special spanner for holding the sprocket in place whilst undoing the left hand thread nut.
 The pulley is made of three parts that are bolted together.
 If you have the skills and machinery, you will be able to turn the taper on the outer parts yourself and save a few pennies.
-We were pleased that Colin offered to do this for us!
+At the time we were pleased that Colin offered to do this for us!
 The sprocket replaces the one supplied with the motor (which is not suitable for standard UK chain) with one suitable for British Standard 05B chain.

 Parts obtained from Colin Edmondson - we ordered two pulleys and two sprockets so that we had spares.

 Wiring is in essence simple - the wires from the dynamo are connected to the input of the PWM speed controller.
 The output from the PWM is connected to the drive motor via the reversing switch.
 It is important to make sure that the polarity of the feed to the controller is correct.
 If you get it the wrong way round the controller causes a short across the dynamo, which then acts as a brake and the engine cannot be started.
 It is likely that (because of the rotation direction of the motor used as the dynamo), the red wire is probably going to be negative and the black wire positive.
 This can be checked by spinning the dynamo in the direction that the engine will turn it and noting the polarity of the output using a meter.